santhapa/ci3-hmvc-doctrine-di/readme.md

 This projects by default has been configured to use doctrine so, you can call `$this->doctrine->em` to get instance of entity manager and entity classes must be at `modules/module_name/models/` folder.

+You can access the console command from `bin/console`, explore and you will see the command to generate database tables from the entity class.

 ## Registering Services

 To register service inside modules, use `modules/module_name/services/services.yml` directory and do as of demo or go through Symfony dependency component.